sumit9315/aws-devops-zero-to-hero/Day-2 | IAM.md

 | **Authorization**  | No                     | Defined for each user    | Centralized at group level  | Defined for entity assuming it |
 | **Use Case**        | Basic authentication   | Small teams with few users | Scalable for many users     | Temporary, external, or service-based access |

-Let me know if you'd like more examples or clarification! 😊